amanyagami/linear-Regression/README.md

 2)portuguese

-took a dataset from UCI Machine learning repository which had around 33 attributes of a student. the link to the dataset :-https://archive.ics.uci.edu/ml/datasets/Student+Performance#
+took a dataset from UCI Machine learning repository which had 32 attributes of a student. the link to the dataset :-https://archive.ics.uci.edu/ml/datasets/Student+Performance#

 Attribute Information: